-The Minister of Interior, Abdulrahman Dambazau, who made the declaration on behalf of the federal government, congratulated all Nigerians to use the occasion to pray for peace, unity, prosperity and the stability of the country’s democracy.
+She enjoined all Nigerians to use the occasion of the celebration to pray for the peace, unity, prosperity and stability of the nation.

 She admonished Nigerians to shun hate speeches and divisive tendencies and join hands with the administration of President Muhammadu Buhari to build a peaceful, strong and united Nigeria so as to achieve the next level of socio-economic development.

 Ehuriah reaffirmed the determination of the Federal government to protect the lives and property of Nigerians, adding that security agencies under the ministry have been directed to ensure the provision of adequate security before, during and after the Eid-Al-Fitri celebration.